-The Cincinnati and Eastern Railway (C&E) was a railroad from Idlewild in Norwood, near Cincinnati, Ohio, to Portsmouth.
-The Cincinnati and Eastern Railway (C&E) was a railroad from Idlewild in Norwood, near Cincinnati, to Portsmouth, Ohio.
-At its western terminus, it connected with the Cincinnati, Lebanon and Northern (CL&N) and the Pennsylvania Railroad Richmond Division (PRR), and to a Scioto Valley Railway at its eastern terminus.
+At its western terminus, it connected with the Cincinnati, Lebanon and Northern (CL&N) and the Pennsylvania Railroad Richmond Division (PRR) and to the Scioto Valley Railway at its eastern terminus.

-At a meeting on November 21, 1880 the shareholders voted to increase the capital stock from $500,000 to $2 million, and to authorize a bond issue to connect the railroad to Portsmouth and beyond to Gallipolis.5 The receivership was listed on March 1, 1881.
-5 In February 1882, the C&E signed a contract with the Cincinnati Northern to utilize its 3.81 miles of track from Idlewild to Court Street via the Deer Creek valley after the tunnels were completed.(4b)
+The C&E exited receivership on March 1, 1881.
+5 In February 1882, the C&E signed a trackage agreement with the Cincinnati Northern to utilize its 3.8 miles of line from Idlewild to Court Street via the Deer Creek valley and two tunnels.
+4b

 By early 1886, the C&E was once again narrow gauge.
-5 On September 1, the railroad was sold to a representative of the Cincinnati, Hamilton & Dayton (CH&D), however, it defaulted on payments and the railroad was resold on January 5, 1887 to H.B.
-Morehead, who formed the Ohio & Northwestern Railroad.
+5 The railroad was sold to a representative of the Cincinnati, Hamilton & Dayton (CH&D) on September 1, however, it defaulted on payments and the railroad.
+The C&E was resold on January 5, 1887 to H.B.
+Morehead who formed the Ohio & Northwestern Railroad.
 5

 Columbus & Maysville

-The Columbus & Maysville (C&M) was incorporated on April 27, 1877 and was proposed between the cities of Columbus and Maysville via Washington Court House, Hillsboro, Sardinia, Georgetown, Ripley and Aberdeen.
-5 6 Construction began on the 19-mile Hillsboto-Sardinia segment in 1878 on a narrow gauge alignment, to conform with the C&E. About 12 miles were completed from Sardinia north in 1878, and another 5.5 miles were laid in 1879 to the junction of the Marietta & Cincinnati, about 1.5 miles west of Hillsboro.
+The Columbus & Maysville (C&M) was incorporated on April 27, 1877 as a railroad between Columbus and Maysville via Washington Court House, Hillsboro, Sardinia, Georgetown, Ripley and Aberdeen.
+5 6 Construction began on the 19 mile Hillsboro to Sardinia segment in 1878 on a narrow gauge alignment to conform with the C&E. About 12 miles were completed from Sardinia northward in 1878, and another 5.5 miles were laid in 1879 to the junction of the Marietta & Cincinnati, about 1.5 miles west of Hillsboro.
 5

 Ohio & Northwestern

 The O&NW moved immediately to standard gauge the main line from Cincinnati to Portsmouth, completing the task in November 1887.
-5 The O&NW also shifted its western alignment to the Little Miami depot as a standard gauge entry into Cincinnati.
-The O&NW became insolvent rather quickly, however, and it went into receivership on June 15, 1888.
+5 The O&NW also shifted its western alignment to the Little Miami Railroad depot.
+Like its predecessors, the O&NW became insolvent and went into receivership on June 15, 1888.

-In 1913, the Scioto River Bridge was replaced with a multi-span truss constructed by the American Bridge Company.9 Other trestle replacements included the construction of a girder span over Dry Run in 1941 by the Virginia Bridge Company.9 In 1947, the N&W east of Peebles to Jaybird via Jaybird Creek was realigned when a quarry opened along Plum Run that required the railroad to be rerouted to the north and east.
-It included a new trestle above Cedar Fork and several miles of new trackage.
+In 1947, the N&W east of Peebles to Jaybird via Jaybird Creek was realigned when a quarry opened along Plum Run that required the railroad to be rerouted to the north and east.
+It included a new trestle above Cedar Fork and several miles of new track.
 9 In 1982, the Norfolk & Western Railway consolidated with the Southern Railway to form the Norfolk Southern Corporation, and the railroad became the Norfolk Southern (NS).
 2

-The NS has railbanked the line east of Peebles to Vera Junction at Portsmouth.[/stag_one_half] [stag_one_half_last]
+The NS railbanked the Cincinnati-Portsmouth alignment east of Peebles to Vera Junction at Portsmouth in 2001.